nobias-fht/pasteur_n2v/docs/how-to/lexicon.md

 ??? example "Test set"
     A set of images that the network never saw during training.
 It is important for these images never to be added to the training or the validation set.
-    The test set is used to assess the performances of the network on unsee data, that is to say how well it generalizes to similar images.
+    The test set is used to assess the performances of the network on unseen data, that is to say how well it generalizes to similar images.

 ??? example "Training"